 Inside Natural Bodybuilding Part 3

-This is part 3 in a series of 5 interviews with bodybuilder Tomas de la Milera.
+This is part 3 in a series of 5 interviews with bodybuilder Tomas de la Milera about his success in natural bodybuilding competitions.
 He is a 51 year old bodybuilder with a classic physique like Frank Zane.
-Peek into his world as he prepares for competition and he shares what it takes to be a natural bodybuilder.
+Peek into his world as he prepares for competition and he shares what it takes to be shredded like Tarzan.

 Tracey: How much cardio is needed to burn fat?